Srila Bhakti Sundar Govinda Dev-Goswami Maharaj explains the practice of paramahamsa-dharma.

 (Srimad Bhagavatam: 10.20.19)

 It is necessary to develop both transcendental knowledge and vision.
 We receive the seed of transcendental experience from Sri Guru.
-If we plants that seed in our hearts, then vishvam purna sukhayate: we will see that everything in the world is transcendental and beautiful, and we will happily interact with everyone and everything.
+If we plant that seed in our hearts, then visvam purna sukhayate: we will see that everything in the world is transcendental and beautiful, and we will happily interact with everyone and everything.

 alabdhe vā vinashte vā bhaksyachchhadana-sadhane